The Apple Card provides rewards boosts for Apple purchases, insightful app, and no fees whatsoever, making it an intriguing choice for Apple fans.

-The Apple Card is a new cash-back store credit card from Apple launching this summer that offers bonus rewards on Apple Store and Apple Pay purchases.
+The Apple Card is a cash-back credit card from Apple that has no fees and a generous rewards structure for Apple devotees.

-What makes this card unique is that, if you’re approved for the card, Apple gives you a digital version of the card you can use within hours of being approved rather than having to wait days or weeks for the physical card to arrive.
+If you’re approved, Apple gives you a digital version of the card you can use within hours rather than having to wait days or weeks for the physical card to arrive.

 Like its other products, Apple has invested a lot of effort into marketing the Apple card as something innovative.
-However, it uses the same type of rewards structure you’ll find with other cards but with one small, beneficial variation we’ll talk about in a few minutes.
+However, it uses the same type of rewards structure you’ll find with other cards but with one small, beneficial variation.

 3% on Apple Purchases and 2% on Apple Pay Purchases

-Like most store credit cards, Apple will give you extra bonuses for Apple-related purchases.
+Like most rewards credit cards, Apple will give you extra bonuses for Apple-related purchases.

-The 3-percent rewards rate kicks in whenever you make purchases at an Apple store, Apple.com, App Store or iTunes.
+The 3% rewards rate kicks in whenever you make purchases at an Apple store, Apple.com, App Store, or iTunes.

-The card’s website points out that the 3-percent rate also applies to “services like your Apple Music subscription and iCloud storage plan.”
+The card’s website points out that the 3% rate also applies to “services like your Apple Music subscription and iCloud storage plan.”

 “Since October 2015, Apple Pay was used for between 1.8% and 3.0% of transactions from smartphone users when visiting a store that accepts Apple Pay,” the site noted.

-All other purchases that aren’t Apple or Apple Pay purchases will earn 1-percent rewards.
+All other purchases that aren’t Apple or Apple Pay purchases will earn 1% rewards.

 Also, Apple gives you a transaction summary of your rewards so that you can see how much cash you earned for every purchase you made.

-Furthermore, the app offers individual pages for each transaction, a page that includes a pinned map location of where the transaction took place, the date on and city in which it was made, the rewards rate it earned and the rewards amount it earned.
+Furthermore, the app offers individual pages for each transaction, a page that includes a pinned map location of where the transaction took place, the date on and city in which it was made, the reward amount it earned.

 In this sense, the Apple Card exceeds the user-friendliness of other cards in that it combines the features of a budgeting app like Mint with the spending power of a credit card.
 Typically, rewards credit cards don’t feature apps as robust as what you get with this card.

-We think that the Apple Card is an innovative option for people who like to access interesting and valuable metrics without having to leave an app designed specifically for their credit card.
+We think that the Apple Card is an innovative option for people who like to access interesting and valuable metrics.

-The card’s website noted that Apple will not charge you any of the following fees:
+The card does not charge you any of the following fees: